Game Summary

 Concepted, Whiteboxed, User Tested levels

-Created over 15 Action Blockouts (Fast Whiteboxes to test in)
+Created over 15 Action Blockouts (Titanfall 2 Level Design Workflow)

 Led Level Scripting, Layout Planning, Encounter Design, and pacing Structure